Cluster-state code[1]

 Code Capacity Threshold

-• Qubit stabilizer code — Cluster states are particular qubit stabilizer states defined on a graph.
-Conversely, any fault-tolerant scheme based on qubit stabilizer codes can be mapped into a cluster-state based MBQC protocol [3].
+• Qubit stabilizer code — Cluster-state codes are particular qubit stabilizer codes.
+Any qubit stabilizer code is equivalent to a graph quantum code via a single-qubit Clifford circuit [30] (see also [9,31]).
+As a corollary, any qubit stabilizer state is equivalent to a cluster state under a single-qubit Clifford circuit [9][32; Appx.
+A].
+Any fault-tolerant scheme based on qubit stabilizer codes can be mapped into a cluster-state based MBQC protocol [5].

 Cousins

 • Fusion-based quantum computing (FBQC) code — FBQC and MBQC are both computational models in which computation is done by measuring resource states (which are qubit stabilizer states).
-The difference from ordinary MBQC is that error-correction two-qubit measurements are performed, which requires a foliation with more qubits but one which can be built by fusing smaller modules.
+The difference between the two is in how the states are constructed.
+FBQC is based exclusively on two-qubit measurements tailored to photonic platforms.
+These measurements require a foliation with more qubits but one which can be built by fusing smaller modules.

 • Qubit CSS code — A resource cluster state can be constructed out of any qubit CSS code via foliation.
 Conversely, CSS codes can be constructed out of cluster states [2].